-Fine motor skills for 5 year olds
+Fine motor skills activities for 5-6 year olds

 Regardless of whether you’re realizing it only now or have been aware of the problem for a while, you’re still anxious.
 Because as wonderful as it is that your child is active and knows her colors and shapes, you worry when she shows no interest in fine motor activities.

 Practicing hand dexterity is important for kindergarten, where kids learn to be more independent and learn to write.

 And no parent wants their kids to start the year off with a bad experience, or feeling behind.
 Perhaps you even worry that being behind on fine motor skills will continue to affect your child through the year.

 Rest assured, she’ll learn to develop her fine motor skills, no matter how active or uninterested she may be right now.

 You see, no matter how many milestones my boys have struggled to keep up with, one that they’ve always excelled in was their fine motor skills.
 Their pediatrician was always impressed when it came time to test their fine motor skills, even at much younger than five-years-old.

 How can you help your child with fine motor skills?
 It certainly isn’t through rigorous “practice,” and definitely not through pressure.
 Keep these three pointers in mind as you help your child develop fine motor skills:

 - Keep the activities fun and engaging.
 If she shows no interest, try again another day, or try another activity.